cota/tajordomo/README.md

 pollute the end result).
 Each email gets a new team ID.

 ### What if they sent repeated emails?
-Remove those messages from the mbox.
-At the end of the day you'll need to inspect those messages anyway, for the odd "Please change me from my previous team, I'm now working with ZZZ", so I figured it's safer to leave this extra work to a human.
+As long as they are consistent (ie no new teams are specified with members from other teams), things will just work.
+Note that you'll need to inspect the registration messages anyway, for the odd "Please change me from my previous team, I'm now working with ZZZ".

 ## Sending emails to the students
 I use `git send-email` + `msmtp` for convenience, feel free to